A Recap of what has been happening so far in 2018

 An Eclectic Playlist for A Short Afternoon Trip

-Eclectic Playlist is the Highlight of An Afternoon Car Trip This afternoon I made a trip to Walmart and the Cinnaminson Library.
+This afternoon I made a trip to Walmart and the Cinnaminson Library.
 I needed to charge my iPhone 7 so I couldn’t pug it into the radio and charge it at the same time, so I brought along my iPod.
 I always say that I really do need to listen to the older music that I love more.
-But That would require that I listen to less new stuff which may not be a good thing as I try to present new music here.
-Anyway today the trip resulted in…
+Butt hat would require that I listen to less new stuff which may not be a good thing as I try to present new music here.
+Anyway today the trip resulted in a short six song 24 minute playlist.
+The playlist reveals…

 Continue reading